 Listed below are the classic signs and symptoms of anxiety in teens.
 (9)

 The teen years can be the most challenging times for children.
-With raging hormones, fluctuating emotions, and a growing independence, it’s almost impossible not to have anxiety.
+With raging hormones, fluctuating emotions, and growing independence, it’s almost impossible not to have anxiety.
 Anxious teens may worry about past, present, or future events.
-This is especially true of teens with generalized anxiety disorder (GAD).
+This is especially true of teens with a generalized anxiety disorder (GAD).

 For instance, a teen with this anxiety disorder may continuously worry about friendships, grades, boyfriends/girlfriends, rumors, the health of their parents, upcoming events like the prom or graduation, world events, past behaviors, changing schools or neighborhoods, family issues, their appearance, social media perceptions, etc.